Pulsed Laser Diode Driver Circuit Layout for Lidar

 However you choose to drive your pulsed laser diode, you’ll need to ensure the jitter in the output is extremely low.
 This is critical because, when you’re working with signals that travel at the speed of light, jitter of 1 ns equates to a distance error of 30 cm.
 You’ll need to bring that jitter down by a factor ~10 to ensure accurate distance measurements.

 This requires sufficient decoupling on the power rails, which is typically supplied with a large capacitor across the output from the laser firing circuit.
 Since you’ll be working with a PWM signal with very fast transition times, you should also take advantage of interplane capacitance in your stackup to help damp any ringing at the power pin of the driver.
-Note that PDN noise typically induces jitter of ~1 ps/mV in all circuits to which it is connected.
+Note that PDN noise typically induces jitter of ~1 ps/mV in any pulsed or digital circuits to which it is connected.

 The Receive Side